Croc (series)

 Croc is a video game series developed by Argonaut Software and published by Fox Interactive.
 It consists of two main games, plus three mobile games.
 A third main game was proposed but cancelled as Argonaut was "going through a rough patch", and an animated TV series based on the video game series was proposed by Fox Interactive but never came into fruition.
+By January 2001, the series had sold over 2.4 million copies worldwide on the PlayStation and Game Boy Color platforms.